headinclouds/twitetr-live-wall/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.5.

+##Instalation

+1. You need to install node.js on your computer (https://nodejs.org/en/)
+2. From root of project run "npm install".

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.